Mission Synod

 Mission synods 2023 and 2024

-Personal encounters were possible at the public closing mission service on July 02, 2023.
-A review of Synod 2023 and the closing service can be found in the News.
-News.
+The Synod 2023 took place from Thursday, June 29 to Saturday, July 1, 2023.
+Personal encounters were possible at the public closing mission service.
+You can find a review of Synod 2023 and the closing service in the News.

 Structure